Max Muncy Player Props: Dodgers vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.6 K/9, the third-best in the league.

-- The Blue Jays have a 3.85 team ERA that ranks seventh among all MLB pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks fifth across all league pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs surrendered (127 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 129 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his most recent time out on Wednesday, the righty went six innings against the San Diego Padres, allowing two earned runs while surrendering four hits.
+- The right-hander last appeared on Thursday against the San Diego Padres, when he tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.